Comment: The world keeps telling us Ireland isn't western

 'We promise not to end up like Cuba!'

 Members of the Irish ruling class – it exists! – think differently.
 Establishment politicians, big businesspeople, the industrialists who built this state/did it some service, as well as their less successful de facto spokespeople and adherents: they desperately want to be those westerners.
 Some have given plausible impersonations and played the roles of imperial intermediaries.
-According to one of the godfathers of the free state, Peter Sutherland, paraphrasing Thomas Kettle, “To be truly Irish we have to be European first.”
+According to one of the godfathers of the Free State, Peter Sutherland, paraphrasing Thomas Kettle, “To be truly Irish we have to be European first.”

 Even the dominant strain of Irish republicanism, the project with the best chance of ending that NATO member’s occupation of part of the country, seeks western validation.
 Sinn Féin’s supporters and detractors agree the party’s reunification campaign relies on the implicit and explicit endorsement of the US.
 All those photo opportunities, all that funding, all those pleas for support for our little western country.
 (We promise not to end up like Cuba!)